andreabbondanza/mongo-atlas-client/README.md

 ## Dependency Injection

-To let use your favourite http client library, when you initialize the _Client_ class, you can pass a callback that use your http client to make the request.
+To allow to use your favorite http client library, when you initialize the _Client_ class, you can pass a callback that use your http client to make the request.
 The callback must return a string via promise that resolve to the response body.
 The callback will receive:
 - the endpoint (url with the action);
 - the body;
 - the headers;